 Waste, and how we choose to handle it, greatly affects our environment, our quality of life, and our country’s future.

-When you reduce the amount of waste you generate, the landfill doesn’t fill as quickly less new products have to be made.
+When you reduce the amount of waste you generate, less new products have to be made.
 Making a new product requires a lot of materials and energy – raw materials must be extracted from the earth, and the product must be fabricated then transported to wherever it will be sold.
-Learn more facts on why you should reduce, reuse and recycle.
+Learn more facts on why you should reduce, reuse, and recycle.

 - Only buy what you need and use all of what you buy.